naamaskital/Network-Traffic-Analysis/README.md

 ├── src/                    # Source code for processing traffic data │   ├── question_3/         # Scripts for analyzing application-level traffic patterns
 │   │   ├── ques_3.py       # Main script for processing PCAPs and generating visualizations
-│   │   ├── recordings/     # Directory for storing PCAP recordings (not included in GitHub) │   │
+│   │   ├── recordings/     # Directory for storing PCAP/PCAPNG recordings (not included in GitHub)
+│   │
 │   ├── question_4/         # Scripts for machine learning classification of network traffic
 │   │   ├── ques_4.py       # Main script for training and evaluating ML models